TABLEALL

 It was after experiencing the Great Hanshin Earthquake in 1995, he felt a strong urge to want to build his own business, and began working towards his dream of opening his own sushi restaurant.
 He was 34 years old when he finally opened Harasho.

 The early days were tough with very few customers, he remembers.
 He had a handful of local customers that helped him survive.
-The big turning point came when Michelin began covering Osaka, giving Harasho two stars from the inaugural year.
+The big turning point came when the famous guide book began covering Osaka, giving Harasho two stars from the inaugural year.
 The word on Harasho’s sushi quickly spread, and now it’s very difficult to get a reservation here.

 VISION